-Subscribe to this page to receive e-mail notification when new information is posted.
+Subscribe to this page - to receive e-mail and text alerts when new information is posted.

 The State recently adopted new water conservation guidelines that enables cities / special districts to enforce water conservation requirements that reflect their water supplies.
 Public Works staff has been working through these guidelines and has determined that Fairfield will be able to lift its mandatory water conservation requirements.
 As a result, the City of Fairfield has rescinded our Stage II water conservation restrictions, which means that residents will no longer have a 3-day per week outdoor irrigation limitation requirement; however, the prohibition against outdoor irrigation between the hours of noon and 6 pm remains (this is part of our municipal code for normal conditions).

 There are several water use restrictions/prohibitions that remain in effect under the Governor’s executive order including:

 • No runoff from irrigation

 • No washing of Motor Vehicles without a shut-off device

 • No washing driveways or sidewalks